jc1122/portfolio_management/memory-bank/activeContext.md

 - Scaffold the CLI application structure with configuration management and plug-in strategy adapters (equal weight, risk parity, mean-variance).
 - Design the backtesting engine with transaction cost modeling, rebalance bands, and performance reporting outputs.
 - Identify candidate GitHub repositories/code snippets to accelerate later sentiment/news modules.
-- Confirm pandas availability across execution environments and remove the legacy CSV validation path once safe to do so.

 ## Decisions & Considerations
 - Rebalance cadence set to monthly/quarterly with ±20% opportunistic bands to limit turnover and commissions.